Channel Estimation for Beyond Diagonal RIS Exploiting Core Tensor Sparsity: Numerical Results

 Fig.~\ref{fig:nmse_snr} shows the \gls{nmse} versus \gls{snr}.
 The curves reflect the impact of $\bar{K}$: a larger $\bar{K}$ offers greater robustness at low \gls{snr}, with a smaller \gls{nmse} gap to the bound in that regime compared with $\bar{K}=4$.
 For $\bar{K}=8$, all algorithms converge to the \gls{lso} bound as the \gls{snr} increases, confirming that the measurement budget at 50\% compression is sufficient for accurate sparse recovery when the group size provides enough diversity.
-For $\bar{K}=4$, only the subspace-based method \gls{star} attains the bound at high \gls{snr}, whereas the greedy-search-based algorithms, such as TRICE~\cite{9354904} and \gls{storm}, saturate and do not reach oracle performance.
-This saturation is attributed to reduced dictionary coherence in smaller groups, which degrades the accuracy of atom selection in \gls{omp}-based methods.
+For $\bar{K}=4$, only the subspace-based \gls{star} attains the bound at high \gls{snr}, while the \gls{omp}-based TRICE~\cite{9354904} and \gls{storm} saturate at an \gls{snr}-independent floor.
+The smaller Kronecker dimension $\bar{K}^{2}=16$ raises atom coherence, causing \gls{omp} to misselect support atoms regardless of the noise level.

-Fig.~\ref{fig:nmse_ris_pct} plots the \gls{nmse} versus the fraction of $Q\bar{K}^2$ used as measurements.
+Fig.~\ref{fig:nmse_ris_pct} plots the \gls{nmse} versus the fraction of $Q\bar{K}^2$ used as measurements, i.e., the training overhead normalized by the \gls{ls} threshold $Q\bar{K}^{2}$.
 The \gls{lso} bound improves as the percentage increases due to the larger effective aperture of the measurement matrix.
 For $\bar{K}=8$, all algorithms converge to the bound as the measurement fraction grows, indicating that even moderate compression ratios (30--50\%) are sufficient for reliable sparse recovery.
 Notably, \gls{star} achieves near-oracle performance across both group sizes: for $\bar{K}=4$, \gls{star} tracks the \gls{lso} bound closely even under heavy compression, whereas \gls{storm} exhibits a larger gap.
 This demonstrates that the subspace-based approach of \gls{star} provides superior robustness to the reduced degrees of freedom in smaller group configurations compared to the greedy \gls{omp}-based strategy of \gls{storm}.
 From a practical standpoint, these results suggest that \gls{bdris} systems can operate with significantly fewer training frames than the $Q\bar{K}^2$ required by conventional \gls{ls} methods, freeing resources for data transmission.

-Fig.~\ref{fig:time_nbar} reports the processing time versus $\bar{K}$.
-The proposed Kronecker rank-one methods \gls{storm} and \gls{star} remain computationally cheaper than TRICE across the range of $\bar{K}$, with a slight advantage for the subspace-based method \gls{star}, which exhibits the lowest runtime among all algorithms.
+Formal bounds for~\eqref{cs_problem} follow from the coherence/spark of $\bar{\mathbf{A}}_{3}$~\cite{Caiafa2013_KroneckerCS}.